Raven's Progressive Matrices Completion with Latent Gaussian Process Priors: Hyperparameter Choice and Model Architecture

 \section{Hyperparameter Choice and Model Architecture}

 For all datasets, the proposed model uses the same architecture of encoders and decoders as Table \ref{tab:content_location_encoder} and Table \ref{tab:kernel_encoder_decoder} show.
 When training on various datasets, the hyperparameter learning rate is $1 \times 10^{-4}$, batch size is 256, and $d_{loc}=4$.
 Other hyperparameters are distinct among datasets whose values are displayed in Table \ref{tab:hyper}.
 In terms of model selection, all models are trained with the Adam algorithm \cite{kingma2014adam}.
-During the training process, models acquiring the highest ELBO on the validation set are selected as final models.\footnote{Code is available at https://github.com/Accelerator66/latent-gaussian-process-priors}
+During the training process, models acquiring the highest ELBO on the validation set are selected as final models.\footnote{Code is available at https://github.com/FudanVI/generative-abstract-reasoning/tree/main/rpm-lgpp}